apache/flink/docs/ops/cli.md

 - list running and waiting jobs,
 - trigger and dispose savepoints, and
 - modify a running job

-A prerequisite to using the command line interface is that the Flink master (JobManager) has been started (via `<flink-home>/bin/start-cluster.sh`) or that a YARN environment is available.

 * This will be replaced by the TOC
 {:toc}